lm3nitro/Projects/Virtualization/ESXi/Part 4-VM creation.md

 # Win 10 VM in ESXi

+### Scope:
 This is a continuation of the previous installation, configuration, and patching of the ESXi.
-As a summarym, upon installing the ESXi, I ran a vulnerability scan against the ESXi using Tenable and applied the patch to remediate what was found.
+As a summary, upon installing the ESXi, I ran a vulnerability scan against the ESXi using Tenable and applied the patch to remediate what was found.
 Now that the ESXi server is fully patched, I can now get started wtih creating my VMs.
-To start, I will create a Windows 10 VM.
+Here I will go cover the process of creating a Win10 VM.

+### Tools and Technology:
+VMWare ESXi and Windows

+## Getting started

-### Uploading a Windows 10 VMDK files:
+First, I needed to upload the Windows 10 VMDK files:

 Select **Create/Register VM**

 In the dialog box, select the following for the VM creation type:

 ![Pasted image 20240422194635](https://github.com/lm3nitro/Projects/assets/55665256/11482c39-5455-42ff-b519-f5dc306b34bc)